-A third type of semi-truck products case our office has handled on behalf of clients involves injuries and burns related to a commercial truck that has caught fire due to a defective or damaged fuel system.
-(We recently settled a case involving a young lady who struck a disabled farm truck with an exposed fuel cell, causing a fire that left her with various 3rd degree burns.)
+The third type of semi-truck product case our office has handled on behalf of clients involves injuries and burns related to a commercial truck that has caught fire due to a defective or damaged fuel system.
+(We recently settled a case involving a young lady who struck a disabled farm truck with an exposed fuel cell, causing a fire that left her with various 3rd-degree burns.)

 Common fuel-system defects may include: